-In the cool hours of early morning, nature hosts a symphony at the Conservancy’s Santa Fe Canyon Preserve.
+In the cool hours of early morning, nature hosts a symphony at the TNC’s Santa Fe Canyon Preserve.
 Especially loud are croaks and calls emanating from northern leopard frogs at the preserve’s restored wetland areas.
 Small enough to fit in the palm of your hand, this frog makes big noise.
-For Conservancy scientists, it’s music to their ears—a triumphant sign that the frog is making a comeback.
+For TNC scientists, it’s music to their ears—a triumphant sign that the frog is making a comeback.

 The Nature Conservancy in New Mexico has been working since 2012 to re-establish the northern leopard frog (Lithobates pipiens).
 This threatened native species thrives in places with permanent and well-oxygenated water that is rich with plant and animal life.
 Such places have been in steady decline over the last few decades, especially in New Mexico, and coupled with the spread of the deadly chytrid fungus and non-native bullfrogs, the frog’s population in the state has become alarmingly low.